Sunday, November 4, 2018

 Confidentiality Rules - How Secret Are Our Sessions?

 Want to reach out but aren't sure how safe your secrets are?
 Check out the rules that govern confidentiality.
+(Note this video is ancient but I was and remain extremely invested in privacy.)

 If you don't have 5 minutes to watch it, the take-away is this: